rezaxdi/tensorflow-on-orangepi-zero/GUIDE.md

 sed -i '95i\  return "arm"' tools/cpp/lib_cc_configure.bzl
 ```

-Now we can build Bazel! _Note: this also takes some time._
+Now you can compile bazel with the command below.
+This takes a lot of time and in my case it took around half a day.

 ```shell
 sudo ./compile.sh